capport-wg/api/draft-ietf-capport-api.md

 # API Connection Details {#api-details}

 The API server endpoint MUST be accessed using HTTP over TLS (HTTPS) and SHOULD be served on port 443 {{!RFC2818}}.
-The client SHOULD NOT assume that the URI for a given network attachment will stay the same, and SHOULD rely on the discovery or provisioning process each time it joins the network.

 For example, if the Captive Portal API server is hosted at "example.org", the URI of the API could be "https://example.org/captive-portal/api"

+The client SHOULD NOT assume that the URI of the API server for a given network will stay the same, and SHOULD rely on the discovery or provisioning process each time it joins the network.

 As described in Section 3 of {{?I-D.ietf-capport-architecture}}, the identity of the client needs to be visible to the Captive Portal API server in order for the server to correctly reply with the client's portal state.
 If the identifier used by the Captive Portal system is the client's set of IP addresses, the system needs to ensure that the same IP addresses are visible to both the API server and the enforcement device.

-If the API server needs information about the client identity that is not otherwise visible to it, the URI provided to the client during provisioning can be distinct per client.
-Thus, depending on how the Captive Portal system is configured, the URI might be unique for each client host and between sessions for the same client host.
+If the API server needs information about the client identity that is not otherwise visible to it, the URI provided to the client during provisioning SHOULD be distinct per client.
+Thus, depending on how the Captive Portal system is configured, the URI will be unique for each client host and between sessions for the same client host.

-For example, a Captive Portal system that uses per-client session URIs could use "https://example.org/captive-portal/api/X54PD" as its API URI.
+For example, a Captive Portal system that uses per-client session URIs could use "https://example.org/captive-portal/api/X54PD39JV" as its API URI.

 ## Server Authentication {#server-auth}

 The purpose of accessing the Captive Portal API over an HTTPS connection is twofold: first, the encrypted connection protects the integrity and confidentiality of the API exchange from other parties on the local network; and second, it provides the client of the API an opportunity to authenticate the server that is hosting the API.
-This authentication is aimed at allowing a user to be reasonably confident that the entity providing the Captive Portal API has a valid certificate for the hostname in the URI ("example.org", in the example above).
-The hostname of the API SHOULD be displayed to the user in order to indicate the entity which is providing the API service.
+This authentication allows the client to ensure that the entity providing the Captive Portal API has a valid certificate for the hostname provisioned by the network using the mechanisms defined in {{?I-D.ietf-capport-rfc7710bis}}, by following the rules for DNS domain name validation in {{!RFC6125}}.

 Clients performing revocation checking will need some means of accessing revocation information for certificates presented by the API server.
 Online Certificate Status Protocol {{!RFC6960}} (OCSP) stapling, using the TLS Certificate Status Request extension {{!RFC6066}} SHOULD be used.
 OCSP stapling allows a client to perform revocation checks without initiating new connections.
-To allow for other forms of revocation checking, a captive network could permit connections to OCSP responders or Certificate Revocation Lists (CRLs) that are referenced by certificates provided by the API server.
-In addition to connections to OCSP responders and CRLs, a captive network SHOULD also permit connections to Network Time Protocol (NTP) {{!RFC5905}} servers or other time-sync mechnisms to allow clients to accurately validate certificates.
+To allow for other forms of revocation checking, especially for clients that do not support OCSP stapling, a captive network SHOULD permit connections to OCSP responders or Certificate Revocation Lists (CRLs) that are referenced by certificates provided by the API server.
+For more discussion on certificate revocation checks, see Section 6.5 of BCP 195 {{?RFC7525}}.
+In addition to connections to OCSP responders and CRLs, a captive network SHOULD also permit connections to Network Time Protocol (NTP) {{!RFC5905}} servers or other time-sync mechanisms to allow clients to accurately validate certificates.

 Certificates with missing intermediate certificates that rely on clients validating the certificate chain using the URI specified in the Authority Information Access (AIA) extension {{!RFC5280}} SHOULD NOT be used by the Captive Portal API server.
 If the certificates do require the use of AIA, the captive network MUST allow client access to the host specified in the URI.